-(50) Risks to the functioning [...] of the internal media market should be regularly monitored as part of the efforts to improve the functioning of the internal market for media services.
-Such monitoring should aim at providing detailed data and qualitative assessments [...], including as regards the degree of concentration of the market at national and regional level and risks of foreign information manipulation and interference.
-It should be conducted independently, by a specialised academic entity in collaboration with researchers from the Member States, on the basis of a robust list of key performance indicators and methodology, developed and regularly updated by the Commission, in consultation with the Board.
-Given the rapidly evolving nature of risks and technological developments in the internal media market, the monitoring should [...] assess the prospective economic viability of the internal media market, to alert about vulnerabilities around media pluralism and editorial independence, and to help efforts to improve governance, data quality and risk management.
-In particular, the level of cross-border activity and investment, regulatory cooperation and convergence in media regulation, obstacles to the provision of media services, including in a digital environment, as well as transparency and fairness of allocation of economic resources in the internal media market should be covered by the monitoring.
+(50) Risks to the functioning of the internal media market should be regularly monitored as part of the efforts to improve the functioning of the internal market for media services.
+Such monitoring should aim at providing detailed data and qualitative assessments , including as regards the degree of concentration of the media market at national and regional level, and risks of foreign information manipulation and interference.
+It should be conducted independently, by a specialised academic entity in collaboration with researchers from the Member States, on the basis of a robust list of key performance indicators and methodological safeguards, developed and regularly updated by the Commission, in consultation with the Board.
+Given the rapidly evolving nature of risks and technological developments in the internal media market, the monitoring should assess the prospective economic viability of the internal media market, to alert about vulnerabilities around media pluralism and editorial independence, and to help efforts to improve governance, data quality and risk management.
+In particular, the level of crossborder activity and investment, regulatory cooperation and convergence in media regulation, obstacles to the provision of media services, including in a digital environment and the position of media service providers therein, as well as transparency and fairness of allocation of economic resources in the internal media market should be covered by the monitoring.
 It should also consider broader trends in the internal media market and national media markets as well as national legislation affecting media service providers.
-In addition, the monitoring should provide a general overview of measures taken by media service providers with a view to guaranteeing the independence of [...] editorial decisions, including those proposed in the accompanying Recommendation, and an analysis of their potential to reduce risks for the functioning of the internal market for media services.
+In addition, the monitoring should provide a general overview of measures taken by media service providers with a view to guaranteeing the independence of individual editorial decisions, including those proposed in the accompanying Recommendation, and an analysis of their potential to reduce risks for the functioning of the internal market for media services.
 In order to ensure the highest standards of such monitoring, the Board, as it gathers entities with a specialised media market expertise, should be duly involved.
-Where relevant, the results of such monitoring could also be used by the Board in its deliberations on possible opinions.
+Furthermore, where relevant, the monitoring exercise should take into account the findings of the Council of Europe Platform to promote the protection of journalism and safety of journalists and of the Media Freedom Rapid Response, given their effectiveness in identifying risks or threats to journalists and media service providers which can also affect the internal media market.